-To help stop the spread of COVID-19 every should continue to:
+To help stop the spread of COVID-19 everyone should continue to:

 The government has produced card templates and mobile phone images to be used if you or a loved one has difficulties or concerns in maintaining social distancing.

 Wearing a face covering helps to stop the spread of COVID-19.
 Even if you are wearing a mask or face covering, you should still keep your distance and follow good hygiene.

 In England people, over the age of 11 years, are required by law to wear a face mask or covering in many indoor settings.
 You can see the full list here.
 In Wales, face coverings must be worn in all indoor public spaces.
 You can read more here.

 There are some limited exemptions to the wearing of face masks and this includes: